EYBlockchain/nightfall_3/how_it_works.md

 assembled.
 The hash of this Block is then stored in a queue consisting of a linked-list of Block hashes.
 They have to stake a `BLOCK_STAKE` to do this, which is additional to their bond.

+The submission triggers emission of NewLeaf/NewLeaves events for a Timber listener.
+The Timber listener must realise that these new leaves may be removed after a successful challenge and thus must incorporate logic to wait for finalisation.

 ### Challenges

-The blocks will be in the queue for a week, during which time their correctness may be challenged by calling one of the challenging functions in `Challenges.sol`.
-The challenger will need to pass in Block struct and the Transaction structs that are contained in the block, because the blockchain does not retain these. `Challenges.sol` will confirm this data against its stored Block hashes and then do an on-chain computation to determin the correctness of the challenge (the details of the computation being dependent on the type of challenge).
+The blocks will be challengeable in the queue for a week, during which time their correctness may be challenged by calling one of the challenging functions in `Challenges.sol`.
+The challenger will need to pass in Block struct and the Transaction structs that are contained in the block, because the blockchain does not retain these. `Challenges.sol` will confirm this data against its stored Block hashes and then do an on-chain computation to determine the correctness of the challenge (the details of the computation being dependent on the type of challenge).
 The challenges that can be made are (not all are yet implemented):

 - PROOF_VERIFIES - the proof given in a transaction does not verify true;
 - PUBLIC_INPUT_HASH_VALID - the public input hash of a transaction is not the correct hash of the